Compliance Promotion

 With the aim of enhancing the level of compliance, the Asahi Group develops and conducts group-wide training and awareness activities, such as the Asahi Group Code of Conduct carried out under the leadership of the head office, and implementation of ethics and compliance training with optimized content and method tailored for group companies.

-In addition to training on the whistleblowing system “Speak Up” conducted in conjunction with its introduction in May 2024, training on the “Asahi Group Code of Conduct” was also conducted in October 2024 for all Asahi Group employees, including those overseas.
+We generally conduct annual training on the Asahi Group Code of Conduct for all Asahi Group employees, including those overseas once a year.
 Further, on-demand training is also conducted on as needed basis, in accordance with the circumstances of each region, country, and business entity.

 Monitoring System